2kam/ci_bioenergy_project/README.md

    python main.py cost
    # or solve an optimisation with policy constraints (requires PuLP)
    python main.py cost --optimise
+   # select an alternative solver such as GLPK
+   python main.py cost --optimise --solver glpk
    ```

    The results will be saved to `results/ci_bioenergy_techpathways.xlsx`.